Hightstown High School: FIRST Robotics Team

 Hightstown High School is also home to FIRST Robotics Competition Team #1089, Team Mercury.
 What makes Team Mercury particularly notable is its transition (since 2016) into a more student-centric method to approaching the competition, in which students independently engineer the robot and self-manage, instead of a more mentor-centric approach, in which adult mentors guide students at every step of the process of building the robot.
-Since the team's inception in 2003, Team Mercury has received a number of awards, including the prestigious Chairman's Award in 2009.
-The team also participated in the FIRST Robotics FRC World robotics competition in the 2014, 2015 seasons.
-Team Mercury is sponsored by Oracle, Holman Enterprises, Trumpf, Bloomberg, Lockheed Martin, Briston-Myers Squibb, Abbott Laboratories and the East Windsor Regional School District.
-In terms of team structure, the team is divided up into different committees, which are known as Programming & Electronics, Public Relations & Marketing, Award Submissions, Robot Design, Spirit & Imagery, Media Design & Production, Scouting & Strategy, and Web Design.
-Each committee has one or two Committee Head team members, depending on the sheer size of the committee and its workload, which serve as managers selected by the Head Coach, Mr. Gregory, for their specialty.
+Since the team's inception in 2003, Team Mercury has received a number of awards, including the prestigious Chairman's Award in 2009 and the Engineering Inspiration Award in 2023.
+The team also participated in the FIRST Robotics FRC World robotics competition in the 2005, 2006, 2007, 2008, 2009, 2014, 2015, 2016, and 2022 seasons.
+Team Mercury is sponsored by Oracle, Holman Enterprises, Trumpf, Bloomberg, Lockheed Martin, Bristol-Myers Squibb, Abbott Laboratories and the East Windsor Regional School District.
+In terms of team structure, the team is divided up into different committees, which are known as Build & Mechanical, Programming & Electronics, Public Relations & Marketing, Robot Design & CAD, Spirit & Imagery, and Scouting & Strategy.
+Each committee has two or three Committee Head team members, depending on the sheer size of the committee and its workload, which serve as managers selected by the Head Coach, Mr. Gregory, for their specialty.
 Within each committee, there are also sub-committees, such as the Scouting App team for Scouting & Strategy, and project managers, which report to the Committee Head oversee more specific tasks with smaller groups from their committee.
 There is also a smaller 10-member team named FTC 3944 under the same Head Coach, which competes in the FIRST Tech Challenge, builds a smaller robot for a different field, and tracks their progress using an Engineering Notebook.
 As a community service opportunity, FRC members can volunteer to mentor any of several FIRST LEGO League teams, which consist of students in grades 4-8 that want to participate in the designing, building & programming of Lego EV3 robots for competition.